xprogamer008/TheOtherHostRoles/README.md

 The Freezer is an Impostor who can shapeshift into a player to freeze them in place for a set amount of time.<br>

-### Knight
+### Wildling

-Made by EXC4LIBUR
+Made by Loonie<br>

 Team : Impostors<br>
 Basis : Impostor<br>

-The Knight is a Impstor role who gets a few sconds of immortality when he kills someone.<br>
+The Wildling is a Impstor role who gets a few sconds of immortality when he kills someone.<br>
 The immortalitys duration can be configured in the settings.<br>

 ## Madmate